olliw42/mLRS-docu/docs/CRSF.md

 **If these settings do not work, more details are available on the [ArduPilot Systems](ARDUPILOT.md) page.**

+### Airspeed vs Groundspeed

+The Yaapu telemetry script shows a speed ticker by default on the left of the flight display.
+Depending on the configuration of ARSPD_USE, this can show either groundspeed or a combination of airspeed and groundspeed:

+- ARSPD_USE = 0: Yaapu displays groundspeed only as a green number
+- ARSPD_USE = 1: Yaapu displays airspeed as a green number and groundspeed below it as a white number
+- ARSPD_USE = 2: Displays as = 1, but airspeed will only update when throttle is zero.

+If you have no airspeed sensor and are therefore relying on synthetic airspeed, Yaapu will display groundspeed only.

+Setting FRSKY_OPTIONS = 1, as mentioned in the Yaapu wiki, **is not necessary** for mLRS.

 ## mLRS Receiver Setup

 Set the following parameters using the CLI or Lua script (or OLED if available):